|

 Tip: If you purchase a New York Tourist pass, you might even get a significant discount on your flight.

-11) Glamping at Governor’s Island
+4) Glamping at Governor’s Island

 Contribution by Lindsay from The Purposely Lost

-One of the most unusual things to do in New York City is to go glamping on Governor’s Island.
-Just off the coast of Lower Manhattan, Governor’s Island was used for United States military operations for centuries through the 1990s.
-Since then, it has been transformed into a public park for New Yorkers to visit in the warmer months.
+Just off the coast of Lower Manhattan, Governorβs Island was used for United States military operations for centuries through the 1990s.

-Although covered with various parks and green spaces on the island, Governor’s Island is not a place where you could stay overnight–until now.
-Collective Retreats has opened a luxury camping experience, where you have the opportunity to sleep in a luxury tent, with views of Lower Manhattan, Jersey City, and the Statue of Liberty right outside your front “door.”
-You might even see some stars since you’re just far enough away from the city’s bright lights.
+Collective Retreats has opened a luxury camping experience, where you have the opportunity to sleep in a luxury tent, with views of Lower Manhattan, Jersey City, and the Statue of Liberty right outside your front βdoor.β

 Collective Retreats also has a restaurant on-site called Fire & Water at Three Peaks Lodge.
 With a unique, chef-designed menu, it serves brunch on the weekends and lunch and dinner every day.
 If you decide to make a reservation for dinner, they have a private boat that will pick you up in Manhattan and bring you to the retreat.

-12) The New York Transit Museum
+7) The New York Transit Museum

 Contribution by Rachel from Rachels Ruminations

-You’re very likely to take the subway at some point on your visit to New York City, but did you ever wonder how it got to be the vast system that it is today?
-If so, check out the New York Transit Museum in Brooklyn.
+Youβre very likely to take the subway at some point on your visit to New York City, but did you ever wonder how it got to be the vast system that it is today?

-Housed – appropriately – in a disused 1930s-era subway station, the Transit Museum tells all about how the system was built and developed and what it was like to work on the subways and buses.
-It also displays things like old change dispensers and turnstiles.
-The highlights, though, are the vintage subway cars, parked along with the platform as if they’re about to leave the station.
+Housed β appropriately β in a disused 1930s-era subway station, the Transit Museum tells all about how the system was built and developed and what it was like to work on the subways and buses.

 The cars date from the beginning of the 1900s to the 1970s.
 Visitors are welcome to enter them, and each design is slightly different from the one before: whether it was built of wood or metal or a combination, the style of the seats and upholstery, the colour scheme, and so on.

 The ads inside the train cars are fascinating as well.
-They’re posted on walls or on a strip of space above the seats just like in modern-day subway cars and they match the era of the car they’re in.
+Theyβre posted on walls or on a strip of space above the seats just like in modern-day subway cars and they match the era of the car theyβre in.
 So, for example, in a subway car that saw service during World War II, ads promote things like war bonds.

 The New York Transit Museum is well worth the subway ride over to Brooklyn.
-You can read more about the museum at Rachel’s Ruminations.
+You can read more about the museum at Rachelβs Ruminations.

-13) Fraunces Tavern
+8) Fraunces Tavern

 Contribution by Megan from Your Brooklyn Guide

 One of the best hidden gems in New York City for history lovers is Fraunces Tavern located in the historic financial district in Lower Manhattan.
-Besides being a fascinating point of interest history-wise, this spot is also a fantastic restaurant and place to grab a drink.

-Fraunces Tavern is the oldest tavern in New York City and one of the oldest in the entire country located at 54 Pearl Street.
 This location is steps away from Stone Street which is the oldest area in NYC as well that being one of the oldest streets in New York City lined with 17th-century buildings in what was the Dutch colony of New Amsterdam.

 The history of Fraunces Tavern that visitors find most fascinating is its ties to the Revolutionary War, in particular, General George Washington who would go on to be our first President of the United States.